nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_client/README.rst

          Sends a set message for the :c:var:`bt_mesh_sensor_motion_threshold` setting of the :c:var:`bt_mesh_sensor_presence_detected` sensor, switching between the ranges specified in the :c:var:`presence_motion_threshold` variable.

 Terminal:
-   All sensor values gathered from the server are printed over UART.
+   All sensor values gathered from the server are printed over RTT.
    For more details, see :ref:`testing`.

 .. note::